jakeconniff/ToDoReact/README.md

 # React To-Do App (Basic)

-This app is my initial attempt at a basic to-do list, with the capabilities to add and remove items from the list, as well as clearing the list of all items.
-So far, the bones have been set out for all the basic elements and features, bt I am still configuring the add and remove button functionality.
+This app is my initial attempt at a basic to-do list.
+Functionalities included in the app allow the user to add new items to the todo list and remove old ones, as well as fully clear the list.

-Upon completion of this project, I am looking to use this as a template to then create a backend database to store the list in, and my current brainstorms include:
+##Remaining objectives:
+-Create backend database to store list entries so that the list doesn't disappear with every refresh.

+##Possible additions to the app (brainstorming):
+-Editing feature to change list items without needing to delete the entire entry.
 -Creating feature to store multiple lists that the user can switch between and add/remove from.
 -Create login so different users see different lists and anyone not logged in won't see other lists and their lists won't be saved.